ExpressGateway/express-gateway.io/docs/plugins/policy-development.md

 };
 ```

-- name - Name of the policy, this is how it can be referenced in pipeline
+- `name` - Name of the policy, this is how it can be referenced in pipeline
+- `schema` - JSON Schema that will be used for validation when the policy gets executed.
-- policy - Function that returns ExpressJS middleware.
+- `policy` - Function that returns ExpressJS middleware.
 The function accepts actionParams.
 And actionParams is all configuration options in the pipeline for this policy

 #### Action Params
 Let say you have pipeline defined as: